 - Transfer the cauliflower mixture to the prepared baking dish and smooth into an even layer.

-- Bake 20-25 minutes at until set (test the crust with a form to test consistency).
+- Bake 20-25 minutes until set (test the crust with a fork to test consistency).

 - While the cauliflower bakes, add the bell peppers to a skillet and sauté for 4-5 minutes until soft.